(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 c.
 Acknowledges that if misrepresentations are made regarding eligibility for coverage under a standard health benefit plan, a basic health benefit plan, or a limited benefit policy or contract, the person making such misrepresentations forfeits coverage provided by the policy or contract; and

-A copy of such written statement shall be provided to the prospective policyholder no later than at the time of delivery of the policy or contract, and the original of such written statement shall be retained in the files of the small employer carrier for the period of time that the policy or contract remains in effect or for 5 years, whichever period is longer.
+A copy of such written statement must be provided to the prospective policyholder by the time of delivery of the policy or contract, and the original of such written statement must be retained in the files of the small employer carrier for the period of time that the policy or contract remains in effect or for 5 years, whichever is longer.

 (e) A small employer carrier may not use any policy, contract, form, or rate under this section, including applications, enrollment forms, policies, contracts, certificates, evidences of coverage, riders, amendments, endorsements, and disclosure forms, until the insurer has filed it with the office and the office has approved it under ss.
 627.410 and 627.411 and this section.
 (13) STANDARDS TO ASSURE FAIR MARKETING.—